pulp/pulpcore/staging_docs/dev/learn/architecture/rest-api.md

 Our API starts at a `DRF` `Router`.
 Each `ViewSet` is attached to this router, and the router's routes are exposed in urls.py.
-Subclasses of {class}`pulpcore.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and most (possibly all) ViewSets created by plugins should be subclasses of this base class.
+Subclasses of `pulpcore.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and most (possibly all) ViewSets created by plugins should be subclasses of this base class.
 NamedModelViewSets are associated with a Django queryset, a `Serializer` that is able to represent members of the Django queryset in the API, and an endpoint name used when registering